Becoming a Member of STEP

 Full Membership of STEP

-The STEP Worldwide Membership Committee reviews applications for Full Membership based on the criteria below:
+The STEP Worldwide Membership Assessment Panel reviews applications for Full Membership based on the criteria below:

 - Successful completion of the Diploma in Trusts and Estate Planning run jointly by the Law Society and STEP Ireland.